Defining sustainable packaging

 This broader viewpoint builds on the previous environmental-only outlook, including economic and social criteria, ethical sourcing of material and even manufacturing conditions.

 As a result, sustainable packaging is no longer just about recycling.
 Packaging is frequently scrutinised and used to measure a business’s overall sustainability.
-It remains true even though packaging does not typically contribute anywhere near the environmental impact of other activities such as transportation, water and energy use.
+It remains true even though packaging typically contributes only a small share of the environmental impact of other activities, such as transportation, water and energy use.

 So whilst looking at the lifecycle of packaging – from raw materials through disposal – has become more commonplace over the last decade, much of the focus remains on end-of-life.